 I’d love to do a marathon session on video one day, perhaps wearing a tuxedo; that could be my version of a fundraiser.

 I love this!

-By the way, if you’d like to move with me, here’s a compilation of the videos I mentioned.
-At the time, I was wearing a mask just to keep how I was moving from being influenced by anything.
-The mask is no longer necessary for me.
-Please don’t let how I move influence you at all.
+By the way, if you’d like to do this with me, here’s a compilation of the videos I mentioned; the mask is just to keep how I move from being influenced by anything; please don’t let how I move influence you at all: